Visit one of the many fantastic places here in the Midi Pyrenees (now known as Occitanie) and South West France.

 Saint Cirq Lapopie

 You will find Saint Cirq Lapopie perched high above the Lot river if you head east from Cahors.
 Not only has the village maintained much of its medieval charm, it is also an artist’s paradise.
-Wandering amongst the narrow cobbled streets with their troglodyte and meandering in and out of doorways and arches, it’s easy to see why Saint Cirq Lapopie was voted the favourite village of the French in 2012.
+Wandering amongst the narrow cobbled streets with their troglodyte and meandering in and out of doorways and arches, it’s easy to see why Saint Cirq Lapopie is on many of our guests visit list!

 The clifftop views are stunning as are the troglodyte caves.
 You can find out more on the Tourisme Lot website.